Skip to main content

 When running in a disconnected environment, it is necessary to acquire offline license files as there will be no connection to the RunSafe license server.

 Contact [email protected] for the necessary license files.
-There will be three files provided:
+There will be a .zip archive containing three files:

 3. key.pub.